-ETFs have become the most prominent investment vehicle globally over the past 2 decades due to their simplicity, low cost, and stellar returns.
+ETFs have become the most prominent investment vehicle globally over the past two decades due to their simplicity, low cost, and stellar returns.
 As the popularity of the ETF grew, many niches in the space have developed.
 As a result, many types of ETFs are available today other than the standard index tracking ones, such as technology or sector-focused ETFs, leveraged ETFs, and low volatility ETFs.
-Low Volatility ETFs is a great proposition for serious long-term investors due to lower risk exposure and lower correlation of holdings.
+Low Volatility ETFs are an excellent proposition for serious long-term investors due to lower risk exposure and lower correlation of holdings.
 These ETFs deserve an allocation in every investor’s portfolio as they will hold the ship steady in tough times.

 Low Volatility ETFs are focused on risk mitigation.
 These ETFs primarily hold stocks from core non-discretionary sectors such as food, electricity, oil, clothing, pharmaceutical, other utilities, etc. These companies typically have unbreachable competitive advantages such as Coca-Cola in the food sector, government regulation protection in utilities, or valuable intellectual property such as patents to important drugs owned by pharmaceutical companies.

 A host of historical data usually determines the stocks to be held by the ETF and their weights.
 The most typical qualities that a low volatility stock possesses are low standard deviation, which measures the deviation of a stock from its long-term average, and correlation, which measures the sensitivity of the stock to the broader market and other stocks in the ETF portfolio.
 These metrics are compiled from the stock’s metrics and performance over long periods.
 A critical assumption made when selecting low volatility stocks is that past performance will repeat itself in the future.
 Thus, the ideal scenario is low standard deviation and low correlation.